riya-rjha/30-Days-JavaScript/Concepts.md

 This method us to create a promise's state.
 That is, as the name suggests, it does not wait for the asynchronous function to completely execute and assigns that state to the promise which has been executed first.

 22. ### Settimeout() function accepts method/function in the first parameter and not any arbitrary value.

+23. ### Debounce Function

+A debounce function is the function whose execution is delayed by 't' milliseconds and if called within the given span of delayed time, it cancels the execution.
+This method is useful when a function is repeatedly called in JavaScript & that calling results in unexpected behaviours.

+24. ### Classes & Instances

+To create the constructors of a particular class, we may use the attribute className.prototype.constructor_name = () function.
+However this is not a preferred method and we tend to create a class using the actual keyowrd class rather than going with the variable or let keyword and create constructors within the class along with the default constructor.